-Make this Thanksgiving season more about Jesus and teach your children thankfulness with these 7 Christ-centered Thanksgiving activities and traditions for families!
+Make this Thanksgiving season more about Jesus and teach your children thankfulness and a servant’s heart with these 7 Christ-centered Thanksgiving activities and traditions for families!

 The holiday season can get really busy!
 I’m sure you don’t need me to tell you that!